 Frame/Dust Cover

-One obvious difference between the M9 and the 92FS is the shape of the dust cover.
+One noticeable difference between the M9 and the 92FS is the shape of their dust covers.
 The frame is the most noticeable visual difference between the two firearms.
-The M9’s dust cover is flat, unlike the 92FS’s inclined dust cover in front of the trigger guard.
-Under the slide, this comprises the front half of the gun’s frame.
-A straight dust cover can be seen on the front of the M9 under the slide.
-Because the 92FS’s dust cover is slightly slanted, holsters made for it are one-of-a-kind.
+Unlike the M9’s flat dust cover, the 92FS has an inclined dust cover that extends in front of the trigger guard.
+This slanted design under the slide defines the front portion of the gun’s frame.
+Holsters specifically designed for the 92FS may not be suitable for the M9 due to this unique feature.
+Holsters made for it are one-of-a-kind.

 Magazine